-This disused quarry turned subtropical garden paradise is an example that anything is possible!
+This disused quarry-turned-subtropical garden paradise is an example that anything is possible!
 The Whangarei Quarry Gardens, a free attraction just outside of the city, benefits from the subtropical climate that is perfect for weird and wonderful exotic flora to thrive.
-Enjoy the network of walkways, have a bite to eat at the on-site cafe and check out the art gallery.
-See more like this in the 18 Free & Cheap Things to Do in Whangarei.
+Enjoy the network of walkways, have a bite to eat at the on-site cafe, and check out the art gallery.
+See more like this in the 20 Free & Cheap Things to Do in Whangarei.

 4. See the Birds at the Whangarei Native Bird Recovery Centre

-Location: State Highway 14, Maunu (next to Kiwi North), approximately 6km (3.7 miles) from Whangarei city centre.
+Location: 500 State Highway 14, Maunu (next to Kiwi North), approximately 6 km (3.7 mi) from Whangarei city centre.

 5. Take a Road Trip to the Whangarei Heads

 You can’t visit Whangarei without exploring Whangarei Heads!
 You’ll find some of the best beaches in the area, as well as hikes and drives to magnificent viewpoints.
-Hike the Mt Manaia Track or visit the Bream Head Reserve – a kiwi habitat and breathtaking pohutukawa forest.
-Learn more about the things to do in the area in our 12 Things to Do at Whangarei Heads.
+Hike the Mt Manaia Track or Te Whara Track – the latter a kiwi habitat with breathtaking pohutukawa forest.
+Learn more about the things to do in the area in our 15 Best Things to Do at Whangarei Heads.
 Plus, check out more worthy road trips in The Best Day Trips from Whangarei.

-Location: From the city, take Riverside Drive, then Onerahi Road past the airport and follow the coastal road.
+Location: From the city, take Riverside Drive, then Onerahi Road past the airport and follow the Whangarei Heads Road.

 6. Explore Abbey Caves

-Location: Abbey Caves Road, approximately 4km (2 miles) from Whangarei city centre.
+Location: 71 Abbey Caves Road, approximately 6.5 km (4.2 mi) from Whangarei city centre.

 7. Experience Nature and Heritage at Kiwi North

 Kiwi North is packed with so many Whangarei highlights that it would almost be a crime to miss it out when visiting the area!
-Not only is Kiwi North a nature park with a kiwi house, but it also has the Whangarei Museum and Heritage Park.
+Not only is Kiwi North a nature park with a nocturnal kiwi house, but it also has the Whangarei Museum and Heritage Park.
 See real kiwi birds, native lizards like the gecko and tuatara, and more wildlife before you explore the history of Whangarei through its fascinating museum.
-See old-worldly buildings and miniature trains at the heritage park.
-See more activities like this in the 10 Things to Do in Whangarei with Kids.
+Finally, see old-worldly buildings and miniature trains at the heritage park.
+Check out more activities like this in the 15 Best Things to Do in Whangarei with Kids.

-Location: 500 State Highway 14, Maunu, approximately 6km (4 miles) from Whangarei city centre.
+Location: 500 State Highway 14, Maunu, approximately 6 km (4 mi) from Whangarei city centre.

 9. Explore the Poor Knights Islands and the Tutukaka Coast

-Location: Tutukaka, approximately 28km (18 miles) from Whangarei city centre.
+Location: Tutukaka, approximately 28 km (18 mi) from Whangarei city centre.

 10. Visit Claphams National Clock Museum